Troop Structure

 Patrol Leaders & Assistants

 The role of Patrol Leader or Assistant Patrol Leader will be most Scouts’ introduction to leadership.
-With guidance from the Senior Patrol Leader (SPL) and Scoutmaster, Patrol Leaders learn leadership skills in a supportive environment.
+With guidance from the Senior Patrol Leader (SPL) and Scoutmaster, Patrol Leaders learn to be proactive, independent leaders.
+They receive additional training and support to help them succeed.

 In addition to meetings and outings, Patrol Leaders participate in monthly planning sessions and coordinate with their patrols between meetings.